 It’s always funny that if a Pixar movie is deemed only as good then it must be little disappointing.
 The animation studio has such a success ratio with its flicks that it’s almost a sin to say out loud some of the less moneymaking ones.
-Onward is a prime example of this as it definitely doesn’t reinvent any van wheels and there’s the typical pixar-must-haves but luckily it doesn’t try to rewrite the characters in the end sequence.
+Director and co-writer Dan Scanlon's Onward is a prime example of this as it definitely doesn’t reinvent any van wheels and there’s the typical pixar-must-haves but luckily it doesn’t try to rewrite the characters in the end sequence.

 As much as the structure is cookie-cutter stuff, the fantasy aspect of the story is the film’s strong suit.
 In the last years we have had very grounded ideas for animation from Pixar and other studios so it was actually refreshing to see something so boldly out-of-this-world.
 And not just that, the film really leans on it and the characters are dropped to this world instead of the world being written around them just to give them something to do.
 What was also fun to see is that the movie gets better along the way with most of the dumbed down comedy being in the beginning, the adventure moments happening in the middle and storylines all come together in the last third.
 The use of purple works so well for everything and overall the colors are beautifully used while Tom Holland (as Ian) really shines in voice acting as he gets to act more here than in any of the Marvel properties.